Best Portable Photo Printer for Photography on the Go

 A minute later and hey-presto, you have a print.

 As a result, the prints possess an old-school film charm rather than a crisp digital print-out.
+You just need to decide whether you prefer matte or glossy photos for album prints.

 You can pair the Instax SP-3 to your smart device or Fujifilm X Series camera using Bluetooth or WiFi, then print directly to the pocket printer.